List of Power Rangers Ninja Steel characters: Ninja Steel Power Rangers

-Based at the schools Automotive Department, Ninja Steel Power Rangers' arsenal revolves around being powered by the Ninja Nexus Prism.
+Based at the school's Automotive Department, Ninja Steel Power Rangers' arsenal revolves around being powered by the Ninja Nexus Prism.
 In Power Rangers Dino Fury, the Ninja Nexus Prism were created by Morphin Masters.
 The Rangers transform using Ninja Battle Morpher in conjunction with Ninja Power Stars and each wield a Ninja Star Blade and Ninja Blaster.

 Brody Romero

-Brody Romero is the exuberant, youthful, positive 18-year-old leader of the Ninja Steel Power Rangers and the son of a ninja master named Dane Romero.
+Brody Romero (portrayed primarily by William Shewfelt; Taimana Marupo as a child) is the exuberant, youthful, and positive 18-year-old leader of the Ninja Steel Power Rangers and the son of a ninja master named Dane Romero.
 Ten years prior to the events of Ninja Steel, 8-year-old Brody was captured by Galvanax after his father mysteriously vanished.

 After his capture, Brody was forced to work as a slave for Galvanax.
 During this time, he bonded with the robotic Redbot and a shape-shifting alien named Mick Kanic while gaining an enemy in his supervisor Ripcon.
 In the present after overhearing Galvanax's plan to get the Ninja Steel back on Earth, he, Redbot, and Mick take the opportunity to escape with the Ninja Nexus Prism.
 After being forced to use the ship's trash chute as an escape, he and Redbot became separated from Mick.
 Upon landing, he was attacked by Korvaka, but was saved by the unexpected arrival of Sarah and Preston.
 The three of them then pulled out three of the Ninja Power Stars, turning them into Power Rangers, with Brody becoming the Red Ranger and the team's leader.

 As the Red Ninja Steel Ranger, Brody commands the Robo Red Zord that resembles Redbot.

-Brody Romero is portrayed by William Shewfelt, while Taimana Marupo portrays Young Brody.

 Preston Tien

-Preston Tien is a kind-hearted teen who is a struggling magician obsessed with magic.
+Preston Tien (portrayed by Peter Sudarso) is a kind-hearted teen who is a struggling magician obsessed with magic.
 He and Sarah go to investigate the object that fell from the sky and save Brody Romero from the alien Korvaka.
 The three of them then pull out three of the Ninja Power Stars from the Ninja Nexus Prism and become Power Rangers, with Preston becoming the Blue Ranger and the team's second-in-command.

 Preston also has a very wealthy businessman father Marcus Tien.

 As the Blue Ninja Steel Ranger, Preston commands the Dragon Zord.
 Uniquely, though, he wields powerful magical abilities.

-Preston Tien is portrayed by Peter Sudarso, the brother of the previous Blue Power Ranger's actor Yoshi Sudarso.
-He also portrayed as Marvin "Marv" Leonard Shih, the Hyperforce Red Ranger in Power Rangers Hyperforce.